exhuma/python-course-basic/slides/index.rst

 Exercise - Simple Data Types & StdLib
 -------------------------------------

-Write a new function *read_data* that takes a filename as argument and does the
+Write a new function *read_data* that takes a filename as argument.
+The file :download:`csv3.csv <_static/data/csv3.csv>` can be used as example.
+The function should do the following:
-following:

 * Open the file with the given filename
 * Initialise a new variable named ``output`` as empty list.